Start page

 With a higher culture of management, the Finno-Ugrians undoubtedly had a more developed language, therefore, not only vocabulary but also whole grammatical categories could be borrowed.
 In addition, the cultural influence of the Finno-Ugrians on the local population manifested itself in Samoyed mythology.
 For example, in Nenets folklore, there is a legend about a flood, during which people fled on a large raft, on which they took one representative of each animal species.
 God-demiurge Num gravitates towards Proto-Samoyed mythology, the analog of which is the Khanty Num-Torum.
 Later, with the widespread settlement of the Finno-Ugrians in the basins of the Kama and Sukhona rivers, the previously formed Samoyed tribes were partially assimilated among the arrivals, and most of them retreated to the north and east beyond the Urals, retaining their ethnic identity.
 The first wave of Samoyed settlers beyond the Urals could eventually give rise to the development of the Yukaghir ethnic community, whose language can also be related to the Finno-Ugric (SIMCHENKO Yu.B.
 1975: 176; IVANOV V.V.
 1990).

-Staying within the lexical and statistical studies we can quantify connections of the Finno-Ugric languages with individual Indo-European and individual Turkic.
-On the basis of Etymological table-dictionaries of these three language families, was compiled the summary table of lexical matches between Indo-European, Finno-Ugric and Turkic languages.
+Staying within the vocabulary and statistical studies we can quantify connections of the Finno-Ugric languages with individual Indo-European and individual Turkic.
+Based on Etymological table-dictionaries of these three language families, was compiled the summary table of lexical matches between Indo-European, Finno-Ugric and Turkic languages.
 The whole table has more than 700 matches.
 Then the supposed Nostratic fund, to which lexical matches present in all three groups of words were assigned, was withdrawn from it.
 Let us briefly consider the Indo-European and Finno-Ugric matches.
-Their total number was 208 items, and the Iranian, Greek, Indian, Germanic, and Baltic language had matches at most.
-When it became clear that Iranian-Finno-Ugric parallels are the most numerous, then an additional search of separate Iranian-Finno-Ugric relations has been made, ie without correspondences in other Indo-European languages.
+Their total number was 208 items, and the Iranian, Greek, Indian, Germanic, and Baltic languages had matches at most.
+When it became clear that Iranian-Finno-Ugric parallels are the most numerous, then an additional search for separate Iranian-Finno-Ugric relations was made, ie without correspondences in other Indo-European languages.
 Several dozen of them were found, but some of them come from more recent times, therefore they were separated into two chronological groups.
-The criterion for the division was the number of Iranian languages, which had matches to Finno-Ugric words.
+The criterion for the division was the number of Iranian languages, which had matched Finno-Ugric words.
 If the number of languages was three or more, it was suggested that the word belongs to the time of the common Iranian language.
 If the word was found in one or two Iranian languages, then it was referred to as the time when common Iranian has been split into separate languages.
-The words of the first group were also included in the table and the total number of matches increased to 235 (hereinafter supplied exact numbers are really only indicative, since the lexical material is constantly refined, and the table itself is undergoing some changes).
+The words of the first group were also included in the table and the total number of matches increased to 235 (hereinafter supplied exact numbers are only indicative, since the lexical material is constantly refined, and the table itself is undergoing some changes).
 Current table lexical correspondences can be found on the Internet.

 After that, the number of common words of the Indo-European languages, having the largest number of Finno-Ugric matches, was estimated with individual Finno-Ugric.
 The results of the calculations are shown in Table 6.
 The second column represents the total number of common words of each Indo-European language with all the Finno-Ugric.
 The Finno-Ugric languages are arranged in order of their distance from the Indo-European space, and the Indo-European ones did respectively from the Finno-Ugric.
 We can see for the Finno-Ugric languages, that the number of common words in the language pairs as a whole are decreasing at the removal of their areas.
 As an example, the name of the daughter in the western Finno-Ugric languages (вепс. t’ütar, Erz. тейтерь, Est. tütar, Fin. tytür), which corresponds to PIE *dhugheter “a daughter” (Ger.
 Tochter, Gr. τυγατηρ, OInd. duhitar etc.)

 It is natural that the Iranian languages have most of all matches with Finno-Ugrian words.
-The Indian language has them much less than Iranian has, and even than Greek, and the difference from the Baltic and Germanic languages is within the statistical error.
+The Indian language has them much less than Iranian has, and even than Greek, and the difference between the Baltic and Germanic languages is within the statistical error.
 An explanation of these facts can be such.
 The Indo-Aryans were among the first who left their ancestral seats and had no more contact with the Finno-Ugric people, whereas the Iranians were neighbors with them for a long time further.
-The Greeks in their mass also left their ancestral home, but some of them still remained on the territory of Eastern Ukraine (see.
+The Greeks in their mass also left their ancestral home, but some of them remained on the territory of Eastern Ukraine (see.
 Ancient Greeks in Ukraine), what was resulted in borrowing Greek vocabulary into Mordvinic languages.
-Later, a Baltic people with, who has moved to the left bank of the Dnieper, had good contact with Finno-Ugrians, but their language is unknown to us because they were over time assimilated into the local population, whereas ancestors of the Lithuanians and Latvians had no close contacts with the Finno-Ugric people at that time.
+Later, part of the Balts had good contact with the Finno-Ugrians, who moved to the left bank of the Dnieper.
+However, their language is unknown because they were assimilated by the local population.
+The ancestors of the Lithuanians and Latvians did not have close contact with the Finno-Ugric peoples at that time.

 Table 6.
 The number of common words in the Indo-European and Finno-Ugric languages.